ggerganov/ggml/docs/gguf.md

 2. **Version**: (Optional) Denotes the model version number, formatted as `v<Major>.<Minor>`
     - If model is missing a version number then assume `v0.0` (Prerelease)
     - This can be derived from gguf metadata `general.version`
-3. **ExpertsCount**: Indicates the number of experts found in a Mixture of Experts based model.
+3. **ExpertsCount**: (Optional) Indicates the number of experts found in a Mixture of Experts based model.
     - This can be derived from gguf metadata `llama.expert_count`
 4. **Parameters**: Indicates the number of parameters and their scale, represented as `<count><scale-prefix>`:
     - `Q`: Quadrillion parameters.